 45. Vertigo & Moon Bar, Banyan Tree: Bangkok, Thailand

 On the roof of Bangkok’s Banyan Tree Hotel is Vertigo, specializing in barbecued seafood, though it also grills a mean steak and has a good vegetarian menu.

-On the roof of Bangkok's Banyan Tree Hotel is Vertigo, specializing in barbecued seafood, though it also grills a mean steak and has a good vegetarian menu.
-Walk a few steps and you're at Moon Bar, which has a solid cocktail and wine menu and a small seating area.
+Walk a few steps and you’re at Moon Bar, which has a solid cocktail and wine menu and a small seating area.
 The stomach-churning views at this 61st floor venue are rivaled only by those at Sirocco (also on this list), which has sparked many a fiery debate between die-hard fans of the two hotels over the years.